 UI Claims Entail Significant Costs but Could Bring Tangible Savings

-Depending on the approach of the employer, UI claims may pose either a significant threat to the company’s budget or an opportunity to secure savings and rationalize expenditures.
+Depending on the employer’s approach, UI claims may pose either a significant threat to the company’s budget or an opportunity to secure savings and rationalize expenditures.
 When considering a claim and whether or not to contest it, we advise caution and readiness for a course of action that will have the best outcome.
-Not every claim should be protested, and the costs of UI hearings should also be taken into account.
+Not every claim should be protested, and the costs of UI hearings should also be considered.

 Still, accepting the UI claims as costs of doing business does not count as the best approach either.
 Whenever there are grounds to protest the claims, keep in mind your tax experience ratings, and do your due diligence to win the hearing.
 Successful UI management will help you decide when to proceed and how.